wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

   <img src="https://raw.githubusercontent.com/wrightaprilm/SSB2020RevClassroom/master/images/Dependency.jpg"/>
 </p>

 In this case, we actually have two dependencies.
-Our Bernoulli distribution depends on the fixed probability of success that we indicate with the constant node, _p_, and the deterministic node, _s_, is always 3 times larger than the stochastic value of _z_.
+Our Bernoulli distribution depends on the fixed probability of success that we indicate with the constant node, _p_, and the deterministic node, _S_, is always 3 times larger than the stochastic value of _Z_.
 All the nodes in a particular graphical model must be connected by dependencies.

 ## Building Graphical Models